ncn-ends/vps-scaffold/README.md

 - Configure "minimal" mode, which doesn't have as many prompts to guide the user.
 - Allow for SSL/TLS configuration
 - Allow for proper domain configuration
-- Allow for other types of deployments, such as ASP.NET, Python, etc.

 ### Structure and Organization